hypershopbv/Hypershop_SpikePerformance/README.md

 ## Usage / Settings
 - Settings can be found under `Hyperstack > Spike Performance`

+## Extends
+- Potato Crawler plugin to to crawl the webshop after the cronjob is ready: [Hypershop_SpikePerformancePotatoCrawler](https://github.com/hypershopbv/Hypershop_SpikePerformancePotatoCrawler)

 ## Common issues
 - None known so far.